HarishKumar097/test-package/docs/Live/ManageStreamSimulcast.md

 # Method: getLiveStreamSimulcast()

 The `getLiveStreamSimulcast` method allows you to retrieve details of a specific simulcast for a live stream.
-To use this method, you need to provide both the `streamId` (the unique identifier for the live stream) and the `simulcastId` (the unique identifier for the simulcast stream).
+To use this method, you need to provide both the `streamId` and the `simulcastId`.

 ### Parameter Details: